abdulrahman19/Pershama/Git/gitCommands.md

 OR short the holy steps by only use (git rm) to do both things delete the files and put them in stage area.

 ## Moving / renaming files
 We can renaming any file by regular operation, rename the file with OS.
-And It'll show on git there's a file deleted and another added.
+And it'll show on git there's a file deleted and another added.
 Or we can use git to short the process.
 ```bash
 git mv old_file_name.txt new_file_name.txt
 ```
 Same thing for moving files.
-> On moving case It'll show moving process as a renaming process!
+> On moving case it'll show moving process as a renaming process!

 # Using Git with a Real Project